Plenty of people around the table

 There are a lot of tools to create collaborative to-dos: mobile apps and collaborative to-do list tools, behaving like project management tools.

-So, which tool are you more inclined to use? if I’m asking you the question, it’s because I have something for you.
+So, which tool are you more inclined to use? if I’m asking you the question, it’s because I have something for the collaborative action plan

-Why use RowShare to manage your team’s to-do list?
+Why use RowShare to manage your action plan?
 Here are arguments in favor that I feel will really make a difference.

 Take my project: I decided that I had to have a set deadline for each task.
 But if you’re not in a hurry, you can do things differently.

 None of that with RowShare!
 By now you’ve understood that you will no longer need to send tons of emails to give progress updates on a task or to assign a new one.
 RowShare does it for you!

 As a project manager, you will receive notification of every modification

 , whether it is for a change of status or for a new comment.

 As a mere project participant, you will be notified of each new task assignment or change that concerns you